 Last Friday, in one of those cryptic, social-styled posts that social networking companies like to launch (who needs a press release?), Facebook nonchalantly announced that they are building the “Wedge,” their own top-of-rack switch.

 This was a big deal that had the back channels of the networking industry chattering.
 And it was followed by this week’s announcement from Pluribus that it is pairing up with Arrow Electronics to fuse its Software Defined Networking (SDN) software with Arrow’s hardware as a new combination top-of-rack server-switch.
-Then networking veteran Extreme Networks (EXTR) announced it is joining the OpenDaylight open source project and plotting an SDN strategy that will meld OpenDaylight with its own platforms.
+Then networking veteran Extreme Networks (EXTR) announced it is joining the OpenDaylight open source project and plotting an that will meld OpenDaylight with its own platforms.

 What do all of these announcements have in common?
 It’s a ratification of the concept of the “White Box,” a pairing of powerful, open, standard hardware, loaded with sophisticated SDN software to coordinate the processing of both networking and server elements at the same time.